MicahElliott/havoc/README.md

 Generating a summary relies on **[llm cli](https://github.com/simonw/llm)**.

+If you have `bat` installed, you will see a nicer local display of the generated doc.

 ## Usage

 Havoc wants a little structure: releasable scripts and binaries in `bin/`, and